fabricioyukio/kotl-docker/README.md

 | +-iOS Mobile App Repo*
 ```

-**✱** Those are stretch goals if I do have time and patience to do so
+**✱** Those are stretch goals that I'll try to achieve if I do have time and patience to do so

-To develop the project, you mut creat a folder for it and then subfolders with the other repositories.
+To develop the project, you must create a folder for it and then subfolders with the repositories.

+### PHP
+Once this project is UP, it is already running PHP on port 80 ([localhost](http://localhost)), so just edit the PHP files you want and it's ready to go!
+Meaning: there is no need to run something like _php artisan serve --port=80_

 ### Future features